 Culture in the social sciences is understood to be what is learned, shared and transmitted among a group and across generations.
-Culinary culture has been described as "the ensemble of attitudes and tastes that people bring to cooking and eating" (Mennell, Murcott & van Otterloo 1992: 20).
-The different cultural and social dimensions of food and food consumption have been studied from different perspectives within the social sciences.
-Døving (1999) summarises some of these ways as follows: Food is good to think with when making sense of a social landscape; food consumptions can be seen as something that structures our life; food consumption displays one's status in the family and in society; food may be a marker of ethnicity and of morality both ethnically, personally, and socially.
-Food beliefs have been found to be "intensely linked to factors such as place of residence, gender, ethnicity and age" (Lupton 2005: 450).
+Culinary culture has been described as "the ensemble of attitudes and tastes that people bring to cooking and eating" The different cultural and social dimensions of food and food consumption have been studied from different perspectives within the social sciences.
+Døving sense of a social landscape; food consumptions can be seen as something that structures our life; food consumption displays one's status in the family and in society; food may be a marker of ethnicity and of morality both ethnically, personally, and socially.
+Food beliefs have been found to be "intensely linked to factors such as place of residence, gender, ethnicity and age" 16.
 This chapter will introduce research that explores these issues theoretically and empirically.